Digital photographs are made up of pixels — "tiny dots". Photoshop is about editing pixel images hence editing photographs.

 This photo was taken into a fish tank so there are a lot of spots, which you will now remove.

-▷ Click on the Healing tool on the right (plaster icon as shown here on the right).
+▷ Click on the Remove tool on the right (an erazor-looking icon as shown here on the right), or press B.

-▷ This opens a healing panel offering three healing options as shown below: (1) Content Aware Remove (2) Heal and (3) Clone.
+▷ This opens a panel offering three remove options as shown below:

-Content-Aware Removal automatically replaces the selected area with content that matches the surrounding area.
+Remove automatically replaces the selected area with content that matches the surrounding area.
+This also includes the option for using Generative AI: this is a powerful addition in 2024, and will be discussed later.

 Heal blends the selected area with the surrounding pixels to create a seamless patch.